danielkot/linux-live-framework/README.txt

 			- Cleanup: `umount -f /mnt/sda1 /mnt/iso && rmdir /mnt/sda1 /mnt/iso`,
 			- Now `reboot` to your frugal mode linux distro.
 		- For Windows (Only 4 GB free space in frugal mode due to fat32 limits):
-			- Format partition to fat32 (is more stable that ntfs),
+			- Format partition (for ex. d:\) to fat32 (is more stable that ntfs),
-			- Copy files from iso image to formated d:\ for example,
+			- Copy files from iso image to formated d:\,
 			- Open cmd as admin,
 			- cd to d:\,
 			- Run in cmd `bootinst.bat`,